What is Infertility?

 - Clinical factors: Increasing prevalence of medical conditions such as poly-cystic ovarian syndrome (PCOS), endometrial tuberculosis, and sexually transmitted infections (STIs).
 Studies also suggest that South Asian women have a poor ovarian reserve

-- compared to Caucasian women, and are likely to suffer from earlier onset of infertility and poorer outcomes from infertility treatment.
+- compared to Caucasian women, and are likely to suffer from the earlier onset of infertility and poorer outcomes from infertility treatment.

 Know your Fertility